smithblack-0/WorkflowForge/docs/PR.md

 Anyone doing complex AI prompting workflows knows this pain: you're stuck choosing between "simple but inflexible" tools and "powerful but brittle" frameworks.
 Want basic prompt chaining?
 Easy.
 Want complex multi-step reasoning with flow control?
 Time to write brittle Python glue code with constant CPU-GPU round trips.
 It's like being forced to choose between BASIC and Assembly when what you really need is C++.

 ## Why I Built This

-I had a unique research task that required something significantly more capable: Single Workflow Multiple Stream generation with automatic prompt feeding, generation periods, and flow control without ever leaving the GPU.
+generation with automatic prompt feeding, generation periods, and flow control without ever leaving the GPU.
 I need massive sampling to produce synthetic training data for a self-play application.
 Additionally, depending on results, I needed massive, unpredictable reconfiguration of prompts and flow control without having to rewrite the pipeline from scratch each time.

 The existing tools just wouldn't work, so I developed something extremely flexible that would.
 But in the process, I developed a formal language and four-stage compiler pipeline with an IR.
 Oops.
 I'm moving beyond prototyping into production development, and I'm curious about wider interest.